mediocregopher/radix/README.md

 *  Write terse code without too much newlines or other non-essential whitespace.
 *  Separate code sections with "//* My section"-styled comments.

-New developers should add themselves to the list in AUTHORS file, when submitting their first commit.
+New developers should add themselves to the list in CREDITS file, when submitting their first commit.

 ## Copyright and licensing

-*Copyright 2012 The "Radix" Authors*.
-See AUTHORS file.
+*Copyright 2012 Juhani Åhman*.
 Unless otherwise noted, the source files are distributed under the *MIT License* found in the LICENSE file.